ERandrinopoulou/DynamicPredJMmultiOutcomes/README.md

 "PrepareData": includes the code in order to prepare the data.

 "Fit": includes the main code.
-Specifically, it loads the data, runs the fucntions, save the model, run the model in JAGS and saves the results.
+Specifically, it loads the data, runs the fucntions, saves the model, runs the model in JAGS and saves the results.

 "DynPred": includes the code to run the preditions.
-In order to run this code, results from "Fit" should be first obtained.